Statistics: 9 miles, ascent 1103′, descent 1499′, 3 3/4 hours

 Leaving the B&B we walked into the village of Roundwood passing The Coach House, the pub in which we had dinner the previous evening.

 Most of the early morning walk kept us on a paved road until we reached the village of Oldbridge.
 While walking we saw an “honesty box,” a practice often seen alongside the trail and maintained by local farmers or housekeepers.
+The hikers are expected to pay for the items they remove from the unattended box.
 On this day the contents were eggs, but sometimes it was cold drinks, snacks or fruit.

 Leaving the road behind, returning to an unpaved walking path and crossing over a stile, we were now on a trail through the woods.
-We would climb more than 200 wooden or metal stiles as these structured walks took us across working farms and public lands throughout our trek in Ireland.
+We would climb more than 200 wooden or metal stiles while crossing working farms and public lands throughout our trek in Ireland.

-Soon, on Paddock Hill, far reaching views were in sight as we wound our way toward the Vale of Glendalough.
+Soon, on Paddock Hill, far reaching views were enjoyed as we wound our way toward the Vale of Glendalough.

-Several hikers stopped to chat while we were enjoying the view.
+Several hikers stopped to chat while we were taking the view.
 The comradery experienced with fellow hikers on these adventures really added to each day’s enjoyment.

-As it neared Laragh, the path took us over the peat-tinted, picturesque Glenmacnass River.
+As it neared Laragh, the path took us over the picturesque, peat-tinted Glenmacnass River.